listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.4-semantic-recall-on-memories/explainer/readme.md

 });
 ```

-We then merge the results together with Reciprocal Rank Fusion, slice off the top 10 memories, and format them:
+We then merge the results together with Reciprocal Rank Fusion, slice off the top 10 memories, and format them using our [`formatMemory` utility](./api/utils.ts):

 ```ts
 const formattedMemories = allMemories